copelandbrandon/Wetbat_travel_dash/README.md

 ```

 - Copy the .env.example inside of express_server and plug in details for your database
-  if you wish to use the same .env as I have been, use
+  if you wish to use the same .env as I have been, use the following details:
   (
 DB_HOST=localhost
 DB_USER=vagrant